e11717655/ASC-ODE-Team13/_sources/report.md

 a(x) = M^{-1} F(x).
 $$

 This is the behavior implemented in `MSS_Function` when no constraints are added.
+The acceleration is what is given to the Newmark solver.

 ---

 ## 2. Adding Constraints

-We incorporate holonomic constraints of the form
+We now introduce a constraint of the form

 $$
 g(x) = 0.
 $$

 These constraints modify the equations of motion.
-We introduce the Lagrangian:
+We introduce the Lagrangian as:

 $$
 \mathcal{L}(x,\lambda)